khealy/khealy.github.io/portfolio/restaurant/index.md

 Prices range from $5 (Edamame) to $19.95 (Shrimp Scampi), with an average menu item price of $13.29.
 Italian is the highest-priced category on average ($16.75), followed by Asian ($13.48).

 ## Data Analysis
-The data I've received is in a MySQL database, and consists of 2 tables:
+The restaurant consists of 2 tables:
 - menu_items
 - order_detail